TugaDaDev/Organic-Growth/README.md

 **Do note that Bot lists won't prevent your bot from being verified, but I'd suggest to you to not advertise on bot listing sites until after you're verified.**

-> I believe Discord staff suggests just talking about the product and growing it that way as it seems more organic.
+> Staff suggests just talking about the product and growing it that way as it seems more organic.

 Of course it is always up to you whether or not you should advertise, but telling that your bot exists and what it does is not straight up advertising as its just you talking about it, not posting it directly somewhere where random people would add it.